 For your home

-- If you've already decided to install solar panels, we offer a preferred solar installers program and contractor hiring tips.
+- Ready for installation?
+Check out our preferred solar installers program and contractor hiring tips.

 For your business

 Whether you are a business considering solar power or a contractor working with commercial clients, we're here to help.

 - Make informed decisions about installing a solar power system with SRP’s guide for business owners.

 - Commercial contractors, check out this list of steps and documents needed to complete a solar interconnection.

 - Explore more green offerings for your business.